Closest Town: Grabouw

 On your bike

 The best way to get to know the trails are to start (and finish) at The Amphitheater.
-This is where you get your trial permit, pay for, and fix the bike board to your handle-bars.
+Make sure you get your trial permit, pay for it, and fix the bike board to your handlebars.
 The ‘No board = No Ride’ rule is strictly enforced by the landowners, so be aware.

-Bike Park Sections (three sections): Come check it out, they all start and finish at the same spot near the Amphitheatre.
+Also check out the Bike Park sections that all start and finish at the at the same spot near the Amphitheatre.

-7km XC Loop– includes the likes of Ball Wall, Raka, Kransvoël, Ark, Cobra, Mamba and Skaapsteker; in total, you will negotiate no less than 17 bridges, varying in distance from around 2m to a fabulous 40m, and ranging in height from 1m to an impressive 8m!
+The 7km XC Loop includes the likes of Ball Wall, Raka, Kransvoël, Ark, Cobra, Mamba and Skaapsteker; in total, you will negotiate no less than 17 bridges, varying in distance from around 2m to a fabulous 40m, and ranging in height from 1m to an impressive 8m!

-1km Technical Play Park– also known as the ‘Slang Park’ (or Snake Park, if you want the Soutie translation), this purpose-built track includes a number of unique climbs, drops and jumps, as well as a see-saw (teeter-totter) and a few hairy, horizontal tree rides.
+The 1km Technical Play Park 1km, also known as the ‘Slang Park’ (or Snake Park, if you want the Soutie translation), boasts purpose-built track that includes a number of unique climbs, drops and jumps, as well as a see-saw (teeter-totter) and a few hairy, horizontal tree rides.

 Off the bike

 You may think Paul Cluver is just another Cape wine estate, with scenic views and great wines, but you’d be wrong.
-Not about the wines and the views, of course, but about all the other stuff that happens on this expansive estate set within the stunning Elgin Valley.
-This is where Tri-Active started out, making Paul Cluver arguably the first estate to buy into the concept of outdoor lifestyle supplementing wine making and sales.
-Add to this their stunning outdoor amphitheatre with regular music concerts and drama performances and freshen up after your ride to enjoy a delectable meal at the Salt Restaurant.
+Not about the wines and the views, of course, but about all the other stuff that happens on this expansive estate set within the spectacular Elgin Valley.
+Enquire about their stunning outdoor amphitheatre with regular music concerts and drama performances and freshen up after your ride to enjoy a delectable meal at the Salt Restaurant.

 Telephone : +27 (0)21 844 0605